rickyamparo/checks-for-understanding/module-4/backend/week_four.md

 The staging environment is an added layer between development and production.
 It allows us a chance to go over our work before commit it.
 3. What are the characteristics of a good README (in your opinion)?
 In my opinion a good readme should have detailed instructions on how to setup your projects.
 Additionally a good readme will detail exactly what was used to build the project.
 4. What's one main improvement you're going to make to your code regarding accessibility issues?
+I will make sure that at the very least a user is able to TAB through elements on the page.
 5. What are some basic security concerns to be aware of when building applications?
+One basic security concern is clickjacking and you could prevent this by including specific headers in your http requests.
 6. Why is continuous integration helpful/important?
 Continuous integration is helpful because it allows you to create a virtual machine that will run your code based from scratch.
 It is another way of testing the entirety of your code on a machine that is not your local host.
 7. What are some continuous integration tools?